Simbiosys/cordova-motion-plugin/README.md

 ```

 #### Activity change event ####
-Once capture is started, the plugin will trigger an `onActivityDetection` event every time an activity change is detected.
+Once capture is started, the plugin will trigger an `onActivityDetection` event each time an activity change is detected.

 ```
 document.addEventListener('onActivityDetection', function (eventData) {